wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

 Each Github organization has a slightly different <a href="#SecConfig">security configuration</a>.
 But none of the new orgs require special VPN configuration.

+`Key` in the tables refer to <a href="#KeyboardShortcuts">Keyboard shortcuts</a> to reach each repo quickly.

 Each GitHub organization has a different naming convention for how to <a href="#RepoNaming">name repositories</a>.

-The strategy for maximum worker convenience is that each worker has a <strong>single GitHub.com account</strong> to access all repositories, McKinsey or otherwise.
-Access to specific McKinsey repositories are assigned by McKinsey administrators who associate specific users with Teams in GitHub.
+The strategy for maximum worker convenience is that you have a <strong>single GitHub.com account</strong> to access all repositories, including your own personal account if you prefer.
+This can happen because access to specific McKinsey repositories are assigned based on association of specific users with GitHub Teams which are associated.
+You can be associated with one of three levels of access to each repository:

+   * Admin
+   * Regular
+   * Read-only
+   <br /><br />

+First, you need a GitHub account.

 <a name="GitHubNewAcct"></a>